percona/percona-xtradb-cluster/doc/source/howtos/encrypt-traffic.rst

       openssl req -new -x509 -nodes -days 3600 -key ca-key.pem -out ca.pem -subj “/CN=my_cluster_name”

 .. note:: Percona XtraBackup supports keyring transfer in version 2.4.4 and later.

+.. note:: SSL clients require DH parameters to be at least 1024 bits.
+   However, versions of ``socat`` earlier than 1.7.3 use 512-bit parameters.
+   If a :file:`dhparams.pem` file of required length is not found during SST in the data directory, it is generated with 2048 bits, which can take several minutes.
+   To avoid this delay, create the :file:`dhparams.pem` file manually and place it in the data directory before joining the node to the cluster.

 IST Traffic, Write-Set Replication, and Service Messages
 ========================================================